google/syzkaller/docs/syzbot.md

 - custom patches may not apply tomorrow
 - custom patches may not apply to all of the tested git trees
 - it's hard to communicate exact state of the code with bug reports (not just hash anymore)
-- line numbers won't match in reports (which always brings suspecion as to the quality of reports)
+- line numbers won't match in reports (which always brings suspicion as to the quality of reports)
 - custom patches can also introduce bugs, and even if they don't a developer may (rightfully) question validity of and may not want to spend time on reports obtained with a number of out-of-tree patches
-- order of patch application generatelly matters, and at some point patches need to be removed, there is nobody to manage this
+- order of patch application generally matters, and at some point patches need to be removed, there is nobody to manage this

 We've experimented with application of custom patches in the past and it lead